- 2019: Tanya Aguiñiga, tikitiko

 Mass Creativity 2020

-The 8th annual Mass Creativity program features seven free community workshops with mural artist PANCA and culminates on Mass Creativity Day on June 27.
+The 8th annual Mass Creativity program features virtual workshops with mural artist PANCA and culminates on Mass Creativity Day.

 Mass Creativity 2019